Ugochukwuodinaka/Historical-Stock-Price-of-10-Popular-Companies-Analysis/README.md

 <br />

 ### About The Dataset
-The dataset had 10 tables for the historical stock price data of 10 different companies.
+The dataset has 10 tables for the historical stock price data of 10 different companies.
 The data is provided by Quantum Analytics.
 Here is the link to the raw data folder; you can click here to find the transformed data folder.
 Now, for all these 10 tables, the column setup remains exactly the same.

 All of the 10 tables has 7 columns each of the same column names and data types.
 Given below is the description of the 7 columns in the 10 tables that make up the dataset for this analysis project:
 | Table                              | Field                    | Description                            |